Scopeweb/slate/source/index.html.md

 { "message": "De afbeelding is verwijderd", "status": 200 }
 ```

-This endpoint allows user upload an image for a new gig
+This endpoint allows user delete an image for a new gig

 ### HTTP Request